The Apprenticeship #SkillsChallenge

 Many of our fine wine clients are content to wait for delivery, as wines require time to mature or are purchased for a special occasion.
 We are however extremely concerned about the state of our economy and especially our closely-connected hospitality industry.

-We are hosting a series of #SkillsChallenge video workshops before offering 4 paid apprenticeships at Wine Cellar post-lockdown.
+We hosted a series of #SkillsChallenge video workshops before offering 4 paid apprenticeships at Wine Cellar post-lockdown.

-We invite all hospitality industry job-seekers who have an interest in wine to join us for a series of Zoom webinars.
-The Wine Cellar team, along with industry experts, will offer insight into the SA wine industry, its various positions and the skills required to succeed.
+We invited all hospitality industry job-seekers, with an interest in wine, to join us for a series of Zoom webinars.
+The Wine Cellar team, along with industry experts, offered insight into the SA wine industry, its various positions and the skills required to succeed.

-Post-lockdown, we are offering FOUR 3-month paid apprenticeships to unemployed hospitality industry workers.
-Successful candidates will be considered for full-time positions.
+Post-lockdown, we offered FOUR 3-month paid apprenticeships to unemployed hospitality industry workers.
+Successful candidates are being considered for full-time positions.

 Three weekly sessions

-Each week we will assemble a panel of professionals and introduce a new skill set for discussion.
-To join the workshop, visit Zoom here and join us using the meeting ID: 896 5427 7902.
-No registration needed.
+Each week we assembled a panel of professionals and introduced a new skill set for discussion.
+To watch the workshop recording, visit our YouTube channel here.

 SESSION 1: Professional fine wine sales (Friday, 22 May at 6 pm)

-Our sales team will discuss the skills behind selling fine wine.
-We will explain our personal positions, daily activities and career paths so you can learn more about the industry and what it takes to be a fine wine professional.
+Our sales team discussed the skills behind selling fine wine.
+We explained our personal positions, daily activities and career paths so you can learn more about the industry and what it takes to be a fine wine professional.

 Speakers: Roland Peens, James Pietersen, Jolette Steyn, Johan Malan, Aimée Beaumont and Paige Errera.